Wurundjeri Woi Wurrung Country

 - New gymnastics facilities

-- New administration facilities to support sports organisations and clubs, and,
+- New administration facilities to support sports organisations and clubs

 - An outdoor town square space

-The project will also provide new offices for Basketball Victoria, Knox Basketball Inc., Deakin Melbourne Boomers (WNBL), South East Melbourne Phoenix (NBL) and Basketball Australia.
+The project will also provide new administration areas for Basketball Victoria, Knox Basketball Inc., Deakin Melbourne Boomers (WNBL), South East Melbourne Phoenix (NBL) and Basketball Australia.

 The gymnastics centre at the State Basketball Centre will replace the existing facility in Ferntree Gully and address the large waiting lists for training and competition in the region.